 I’ve added links in a few places above that will elaborate on some of the things I mentioned.
 You may find them helpful.
 If you want a little more info on mixed models, I would also suggest our free webinar recording “Random Intercept and Random Slope Models.”
 Despite the difference in names, it’s about linear mixed models for repeated measures.

 *while I try to answer questions left in comments quickly, the sheer volume of them sometimes just kicks my butt.
 And some questions, like this one, just require a more thorough answer than I can do in comments.
-If you are ever stuck with a stat question that you need an immediate answer to, please join our Data Analysis Brown Bag program.
-We have a private forum there that I answer right away.
-We also have live Q&A sessions–many stats questions are much easier to answer in a conversation as I often need to clarify the context and details.
+If you are ever stuck with a stat question that you need an immediate answer to, please join our Statistically Speaking membership program.
+We have a private forum there that our team of consultants answers within a business day.
+We also have weekly live Q&A sessions–many stats questions are much easier to answer in a conversation as we often need to clarify the context and details.